What business students do not get about tech startups

 No, you really can’t.
 Aside from the fact that it takes a lot of work for an incumbent to defeat you at your own game (see the Cloud Computing Space – AWS, Dropbox etc), one should not forget that businesses tend to be blindsided by emerging threats.
 Young and smart startups/companies have often proven to be savvy enough to topple Goliath (Google vs Yahoo), (Facebook vs Myspace), (Apple vs Sony) and so on and so forth.

 Now that is something that you can’t exactly write in a business plan.
 How to be creative.
-How to be flexible.
+More flexible.
 How to build smart, nimble teams to run circles around your competition whom are often big and clumsy.
 (Other good reads to prove this point would include Good to Great and Why the Mighty Fall by Jim Collins)

 2) Throwing 100 programmers in a room solves the problem!